catespinosa/100-days-of-code/log.md

 **Today's Progress**: Free Code Camp logical operators, if/else, finished golf challenge (lots of if/else statements).

-**Thoughts: So I was wrong about switching https to http, and my app for updating the html file still doesn't work.
+**Thoughts**: So I was wrong about switching https to http, and my app for updating the html file still doesn't work.
 But it's a new week and I've decided that I will wake up early to code instead of doing it at night because I've been too tired and nights.
 Since I'm not a morning person, I think working on guided exercises will help with adjusting to coding in the mornings.

 **Link to work:**